Skip to content

 You can usually lower the video quality of the streaming content inside the app that you are using.

-The likelihood of buffering on a TV increases with the quality of the video that you are playing.
+The likelihood of buffering on a TV increases with the video quality you are playing.

-Try and decrease the video quality, especially if you have the quality set to 4K.
+Try to decrease the video quality, especially if the quality is set to 4K.

 Method 7: Use an Ethernet cable rather than Wi-Fi

-To reduce TV buffering issues, an Ethernet cable is a better option than using a Wi-Fi connection.
+An Ethernet cable is a better option to reduce TV buffering issues than a Wi-Fi connection.

 Data is transmitted more quickly and with less interference over wired connections.
-Additionally, there are fewer variables that could impair the connection’s quality.
+Additionally, fewer variables could impair the connection’s quality.

 Wi-Fi connections are slower and generally have a slower response time.

-The quality of your internet connection can be negatively impacted by the distance between your playback device and walls, floors, and ceilings, which can lead to TV buffering problems.
+The quality of your internet connection can be negatively impacted by the distance between your playback device and walls, floors, and ceilings, leading to TV buffering problems.

-I always use a wired connection when it is available, and you should too!
+I always use a wired connection when available, and you should too!

 Method 8: Disable any Ad blockers or VPNs